Bel Air, Los Angeles

-Bel Air (or Bel-Air) is a residential neighborhood on the Westside of Los Angeles, California, in the foothills of the Santa Monica Mountains.
-Founded in 1923, it is the home of the Hannah Carter Japanese Garden and the American Jewish University.
+Bel Air is a residential neighborhood in the Westside region on the foothills of the Santa Monica Mountains of Los Angeles, California, United States.

+Together with Beverly Hills and Holmby Hills, Bel Air forms the Platinum Triangle of Los Angeles neighborhoods.
+Bel Air, Beverly Hills, and the Los Angeles community of Brentwood are also known as the "three Bs".

 History

 The community was founded in 1923 by Alphonzo Bell.
 Bell owned farm property in Santa Fe Springs, California, where oil was discovered.
 He bought a large ranch with a home on what is now Bel Air Road.
 He subdivided and developed the property with large residential lots, with work on the master plan led by the landscape architect Mark Daniels.
 He also built the Bel-Air Bay Club in Pacific Palisades and the Bel-Air Country Club.
 His wife chose Italian names for the streets.
 She also founded the Bel-Air Garden Club in 1931.

-Together with Beverly Hills and Holmby Hills, Bel Air forms the Platinum Triangle of Los Angeles neighborhoods.

 Fires

-On November 6, 1961, a fire ignited and devastated the community of Bel Air, destroying 484 homes in the area.
+On November 6, 1961, a fire ignited and devastated the community of Bel Air, destroying 484 homes.
 On December 6, 2017, a fire started by a homeless encampment burned in the same area, destroying six homes.

 Geography

-Bel Air is situated about 12 mi west of Downtown Los Angeles, set entirely within the Santa Monica Mountains.
-It lies across Sunset Boulevard from the northern edge of the main campus of the University of California, Los Angeles.
-At the heart of the community sits the Bel-Air Country Club and the Hotel Bel-Air.
+Bel Air is about 12 mi west of Downtown Los Angeles, set entirely within the Santa Monica Mountains.
+It lies across Sunset Boulevard from the University of California, Los Angeles's main campus.
+At its heart are the Bel-Air Country Club and the Hotel Bel-Air.

-Along with Beverly Hills and the Los Angeles community of Brentwood, Bel Air is part of a high-priced area on the Westside known as the "three Bs."

 Climate

-This region experiences warm and dry summers.
+The region experiences warm and dry summers.
 According to the Köppen Climate Classification system, Bel Air has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.